-I’m writing this blog several weeks before because something has already fascinated me as reviews of the second story started coming in.
+I’m writing this blog several weeks before its release because something has already fascinated me as reviews of the second story started coming in.
 Readers are both wanting Nathan and Cameron to sort out their differences or simply break up.
 I’m pleased with this reaction.

 When the first story was initially released by the now defunct Wilde City Press, the blurb promoted it as a Romance Novella.
 I thought this strategy would appeal to more readers.
 Half were pleasantly surprised that it wasn’t while the other half were furious that it didn’t stick to the promise.